Cowcrafted/FTC-Robotics-Synergy-2018-2019/README.md

 # FTC-Robotics-Synergy-2018-2019

-Contains the TeleOp and 2 Autonomous Op Modes
+Contains the TeleOp and Autonomous Modes

+Contains just the "teamcode" sub folder at the lowest level of the directory.
+These files are just the js. code files.

 Created by Kevin Mathew